miladhub/rpgfun/README.md

 # rpgfun

-A toy project resembling an command line RPG in Haskell.
+A toy project resembling a command line RPG in Haskell.
 I have explored (read: stumbled upon) a role-based variant and an asyncronous one, using pipes.

 ## Build